Zbigniew Jaworowski

-Zbigniew Jaworowski (17 October 1927 – 12 November 2011) was a Polish physician, and alpinist.

-Life
+Zbigniew Jaworowski (17 October 1927 – 12 November 2011) was a Polish physician, radiologist and alpinist.
+He chaired the United Nations Scientific Committee on the Effects of Atomic Radiation in 1981 and 1982.
+He was an investigator for projects by the U.S. Environmental Protection Agency and the International Atomic Energy Agency.
+Later in his career, Jaworowski disputed that ionizing radiation from the Chernobyl disaster was a major catastrophe for human health and wrote that the movement to remove lead from gasoline was based on a "stupid and fraudulent myth".
+Outside of his expertise in radiology, Jaworowski published articles criticizing mainstream climate science, including in magazines published by Lyndon LaRouche.

+Early life and education

+Zbigniew Jaworowski was born on 17 October 1927.
+He graduated from the Medical Academy in Kraków with an MD in 1952.
+He earned his PhD in natural sciences in 1963 and his DSc in natural sciences in 1967.

+Career

-Zbigniew Jaworowski was chairman of the Scientific Council of the Central Laboratory for Radiological Protection in Warsaw and former chair of the United Nations Scientific Committee on the Effects of Atomic Radiation (1981–82).
+Jaworowski was chairman of the Scientific Council of the Central Laboratory for Radiological Protection in Warsaw and former chair of the United Nations Scientific Committee on the Effects of Atomic Radiation (1981–82).
+He represented Poland in the UNSCEAR since the early 1970s.
 He was a principal investigator of three research projects of the U.S. Environmental Protection Agency and of four research projects of the International Atomic Energy Agency.

-He has held posts with the Centre d'Etude Nucleaires near Paris; the Biophysical Group of the Institute of Physics, University of Oslo; the Norwegian Polar Research Institute and the National Institute for Polar Research in Tokyo.
+Jaworowski held posts with the Centre d'Etude Nucleaires near Paris; the Biophysical Group of the Institute of Physics, University of Oslo; the Norwegian Polar Research Institute and the National Institute of Polar Research in Tokyo.

-Climate change
+Views on climate change

 Jaworowski's works on ice cores were published in Jaworowski (1994, 1992) and in reports Jaworowski (1990, 1992).
-Jaworowski has suggested that the long-term CO2 record is an artifact caused by the structural changes of the ice with depth and by postcoring processes.
+Jaworowski suggested that the long-term CO2 record is an artifact caused by the structural changes of the ice with depth and by postcoring processes.

-However, Jaworowski's views are ignored by the scientific community.
 Increases in CO2 and CH4 concentrations in the Vostok core are similar for the last two glacial-interglacial transitions, even though only the most recent transition is located in the brittle zone.
 Such evidence argues that the atmospheric trace-gas signal is not strongly affected by the presence of the brittle zone.
 Similarly Hans Oeschger states that "...Some of (Jaworowski's) statements are drastically wrong from the physical point of view".